 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 52.6%.
 This is a higher percent living alone than we found in 96.9% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, the Logan South neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Logan South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.

 Did you know that the Logan South neighborhood has more Sub-Saharan African and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 29.5% of this neighborhood's residents have Sub-Saharan African ancestry and 13.7% have Puerto Rican ancestry.